 HELIX, which is short for Healthcare Innovation Exchange, seeks to determine ways in which design can improve and affect healthcare in the context of St Mary’s Paddington, one of the largest and busiest hospitals in the capital.
-The project is set to re-evaluate how the NHS works, compelling those involved to think more about issues in healthcare.
+The initiative aimed to re-evaluate how the NHS works, compelling those involved to think more about issues in healthcare.

-The design of this small structure, around 10 m × 6 m in area, was opened via a competition to undergraduate students at the RCA, and a team of three students was selected.
-Collaborating with students was a fruitful experience for AKT II, encouraging us both to question and justify our structural decisions, as well as revaluating some of the basics of design.
+The design of this small structure, around 10 m x 6 m in area, was opened to undergraduate students at the RCA via a competition, and a team of three students was selected.
+Collaborating with students was a fruitful experience for AKT II, encouraging us to question and justify our structural decisions, as well as revaluating some of the basics of design.
 The chosen pavilion, which was to be located outside St Mary’s Hospital, was based around the concept of simple, IKEA-style furniture: low-tech and simple to assemble, but clean-cut and aesthetically pleasing.

 The system utilised engineered Kerto timber beams to realise the architects’ vision, combined with panels of glazing against the sides and a partially glazed roof.
 Due to the sensitive location of the structure, close to the private section of the hospital, and the necessity to construct quickly and with minimal disruption, the structure was prefabricated in its totality off-site.
 It was installed in two sections over a period of several days in December 2014.
 The building is of high quality and has been well crafted by the contractor.